I understand why they said things like this…they wanted to say something. To make it better. Their compassion compelled them to come close.

 Because she just entered in right where I was.
 Noticed where I was focused in that moment and just said something basic.
 Normal.
 Obvious.

-Yes, there is a place for a solid Christian answer from well-intentioned friends.
+Yes, there is a place for solid Christian answers from well-intentioned friends.
 Absolutely.